 Thermal paste is basically a superconductive paste which is used to fill the micro gaps on the surface between two objects, primarily a CPU/GPU and its heat sink.
 Thermal paste works by filling those microscopic spaces which allow air to be trapped.
 Since air is an insulator it reduces the ability for heat to transfer efficiently between the CPU/GPU and its heat sink.
 The thermal paste fills those gaps and allows efficient heat transfer between the two components, thereby increasing efficiency and decreasing the overall temperature of the component.
 There are a few different types of thermal pastes: Silicon-based, Ceramic based and Metal-based.

 Metal-based is by far the most popular and effective thermal paste available but it is electrically conductive as well.
 So, if too much of it is applied and it spills, it can lead to short-circuiting and inefficiency overall.
 If you’re looking for a product that suits your needs: here’s a list of different thermal paste types to get you started with.
-Or if you are looking to focus on the best brand itself then make sure to check out Thermal Grizzly before making any decision.

 Liquid metal works exactly like thermal paste: it fills the microscopic gaps on the surface between the CPU/GPU and its heat sink.
 The difference lies in its composition and properties.
 The main component of liquid metal is Gallium.
 It’s a soft metal with a low melting point and a high boiling point.
 When it’s combined with the other components and metals like Indium, the melting point falls to -19C.
 This is why the compound remains a liquid at room temperature.
 There’s little to no evaporation due to it having a relatively high boiling point of 1300C.